mstieffe/DBM/README.md

 ## python packages

-To create a conda environment with all the required python packages you can use the env.yml file:
+The env.yml file can be used to create a Conda environment that includes all the necessary Python packages.

 ```
 conda env create -f env.yml